 a famous little island

-Okinawa is a sub-tropical island in Southern Japan that is most well known for developing Karate, as well as its distinct culture, music, beautiful beaches, longevity and its tragic role in World War II.
+Okinawa is a sub-tropical island in Southern Japan that was an independent sovereign nation known as the Ryukyu dynasty until the mid 1800's.
+Okinawa is most well known for developing Karate, as well as for its distinct culture, music, beautiful beaches, longevity and its tragic role in World War II.

-In the late 1800's my great, great Grandfather emigrated from the tropical island of Okinawa in Southern Japan to Canada with his 3 sons during a rise of Japan exporting workers globally.
+In the late 1800's my great, great Grandfather emigrated from the island of Okinawa to Canada with his 3 sons during a Japanese initiative exporting labor to many countries around the world.
 Him and his family made their way from Vancouver to Hardieville, in Southern Alberta.
 My Grandfather was born in Hardieville, AB and his family moved back to Okinawa when he was 6 years old.
 My Grandfather's Mother learned how to bake bread in Alberta and eventually taught my Grandfather, who took this skill back to Okinawa and started Kinjo Bakery that has been in operation there since 1952.